The Butterfly’s Spell

 Piano

-(reduced version for clarinet & piano)
+(reduced version performed in 2014 for clarinet & piano)

 Scene: an empty theatre or rehearsal space